Atlantic Hall: Prefects

 The prefects for the next school year are chosen when the students are in the 3rd term in SS2 after successfully completing their sea school program.
 The main prefects are the head girl and the head boy.
-There are other post such as the dining hall prefects, sports prefects among others.
+There are other positions such as the dining hall prefects, sports prefects and Assembly Prefects among others.

+Some of the 2025 session prefects include: